alihusayni/tll-next/content/resources/blog/tips-successful-diversity-visa-application.md

 ### 3. What Are the Most Common Reasons for Disqualification?
 To avoid disqualification, watch out for these critical mistakes:
-Submitting more than one application &ndash; The U.S. government allows only one entry per person per year.
+Submitting more than one application  :  The U.S. government allows only one entry per person per year.
-Failing to meet eligibility criteria &ndash; Ensure you qualify based on education or work experience.
-Using an incorrect photo &ndash; Your photo must meet official U.S. visa requirements.
+Failing to meet eligibility criteria  :  Ensure you qualify based on education or work experience.
+Using an incorrect photo  :  Your photo must meet official U.S. visa requirements.
-Leaving out family members &ndash; If you're married or have children under 21, you must list them in your application.
+Leaving out family members  :  If you're married or have children under 21, you must list them in your application.
-Misspelling or incorrect details &ndash; Any errors in your name, birthdate, or country of birth can lead to rejection.
+Misspelling or incorrect details  :  Any errors in your name, birthdate, or country of birth can lead to rejection.

 ### 4. Can I Reapply If I Am Not Selected?
 Yes!
 The Diversity Visa Lottery is an annual program, so if you're not selected this year, you can apply again next year.